This article originally appeared on VICE UK

 Mahmud Jadaan, 18, who hopes to study Economics when he gets back to Fallujah later this year.

 "It's a simple and pretty dress, that my sister really likes.
 I've come to buy clothes for my sisters; they come so often.
 Me?
 Not so much.
 The prices here are good and there is so much to choose from."

 Zaid Saleh, 11, from Salaheddin.

 "I liked this toy, I like things which are different, it keeps me happy."

-"It keeps him occupied," adds Fazia Ahmed Mutlaq, his mother. "it's my favourite buy today, seeing him enjoy himself."
+"It keeps him occupied," adds Fazia Ahmed Mutlaq, his mother. "it's my favorite buy today, seeing him enjoy himself."